Last Updated On:

 Content marketing has a lot of potential to engage customers, build trust and credibility, increase sales, and grow your business.

 However, you need to have a solid content marketing strategy in place to get the best results.
 And one of the best ways to draft one is through in-depth competitive analysis.
+This involves looking at your competitors to frame your content marketing strategy.

 Before I talk about how competitive intelligence can boost your content marketing strategy, let’s take a closer look at what it is.